-- (a) An operator who violates these rules or an order of the Commission issued under these rules may be subject to civil penalties as follows: - (I) civil penalties shall not exceed \$100,000 per instance of violation; - (II) each day of a continuing violation constitutes a separate instance of violation; and - (III) in the case of a group or series of related violations, the aggregate amount of such penalties shall not exceed \$1,000,000. - (b) Civil penalties general.
-The PSP Chief may propose that the Commission assess civil penalties against an operator following a PSP inspection and/or investigation that has established specific pipeline safety rule violation(s) and a time-dependent or time-independent nature of the violations(s). - (c) Civil penalties calculation.
-Civil penalties shall be calculated as follows.
+- (a) This rule shall apply to violation(s) that would have otherwise been discovered by a prudent operator in the normal course of business.
+This is the lowest degree of culpability for which operators may be penalized and does not limit the Commission from penalizing operators for higher degrees of culpability. - (b) An operator who violates these rules or an order of the Commission issued under these rules may be subject to civil penalties as follows: - (I) civil penalties shall not exceed \$100,000 per instance of violation; - (II) each day of a continuing violation constitutes a separate instance of violation; and - (III) in the case of a group or series of related violations, the aggregate amount of such penalties shall not exceed \$1,000,000. - (c) Civil penalties general.
+The PSP Chief may propose that the Commission assess civil penalties against an operator following a PSP inspection and/or investigation that has established specific pipeline safety rule violation(s) and a time-dependent or time-independent nature of the violations(s). - (d) Civil penalties calculation.
+To provide consistency and specificity, civil penalties shall be calculated through the formulaic method as follows. - (I) Time-dependent/history based activity violations.

-- (I) Time-dependent/history based activity violations: - (A) action or activity not performed or failure to be performed in accordance with rule or procedure: - (i) penalty assessed by individual action or activity required by rule or procedure; - (ii) penalty amount calculated by equation:
+- (A) Violations determined by an action or activity not performed or failure to be performed in accordance with rule or procedure: - (i) the penalty is assessed by individual action or activity required by rule or procedure; - (ii) the penalty amount is calculated by the equation:

-$B x t x F{ph} x F{hh} x F{i}$,
+$$B x t x F{ph} x F{hh} x F{i}$$ ,